 The recession-ravaged city of 223,500 people has until April 15 to cobble together a balanced budget under state law.

-North Las Vegas has suffered two bruising court losses this year and is now wrestling with an estimated $18 million budget gap, or about 15 percent of its spending, Fitch said.
+North Las Vegas has suffered two bruising court losses this year, and it is struggling to cope with an estimated $18 million budget gap, or about 15 percent of its spending, Fitch said.
 All three rating agencies have dropped the city's general obligation bonds to junk.
-Fitch rates the city a "B" with a negative outlook, indicating a material risk of default on its bonds.
+Fitch rates the city's debt a "B" with a negative outlook, indicating a material risk of default on its bonds.

-North Las Vegas City Council proposed a $7.7 million settlement with its unions on Wednesday night that Wagner said the city put together by "literally scraping the last bit of batter out of the cake dish."
+On Wednesday night, the North Las Vegas City Council proposed a $7.7 million settlement with its unions that Wagner said the city put together by "literally scraping the last bit of batter out of the cake dish."
 The proposal is made up of consolidated tax funds, monies from the court system and savings from employee attrition, among other sources, he said.

-Settling with its public employees is the final step toward balancing its budget, said Wagner.
+Settling with its public employees is the final step toward balancing its budget, Wagner said.
 The city did not have a reserve fund set aside for settlement.